whotooktwarden/QuickGatewayKit/README.md

         Many thanks and praise to the twbs/bootstrap team!!

         This web-kit is offered AS IS and WITHOUT WARRANTY.
         This web-kit is released under Creative Commons.
-See http://www.quickgatewaykit.org and refer to the demo site's footer for more details about this license.

         QuickGatewayKit was first authored on May 11, 2015 by Taylor Warden.